ocaml/dune/doc/papers/ocaml-2021/memo.md

 cycles by "stopping the world" and traversing the "frozen" dependency graph to see if concurrent computations might have deadlocked by waiting for each other.

-* Push-based vs pull-based

-Other relevant libraries:

-* Incremental, Adapton: no support for concurrency, no cycle detection, push-based

-* Tenacious: similar to Memo but is based on Async, has different early cutoff semantics, and relies on regular blocking cycle detection algorithm.
+Compared to the incremental computation libraries mentioned above, the current implementation of Memo makes one controversial design choice.
+Incremental, Adapton and Tenacious are all *push based*, i.e., they trigger recomputation starting from the leaves of the computation graph.
+Memo is *pull based*:
+`invalidate` calls merely mark leaves (cells) as out of date, but recomputation is driven from the top-level `run` calls.
+The main drawback of this approach is that Memo needs to traverse the whole graph on each rebuild.
+The main benefits
+are: (i) Memo doesn't need to store reverse dependencies, which saves space and eliminates various garbage collection pitfalls; (ii) Memo avoids "spurious" recomputations, where a node is recomputed but subsequently becomes unreachable from the top due to a new dependency structure.
+We may reconsider this design choice in future, but for now traversing the whole graph on each rebuild isn't a bottleneck, even for large-scale builds where graphs contain millions of nodes.

 ## Development status

-* Currently under development, seeking feedback from the OCaml community

-* Can be made available as a functor over an arbitrary concurrency monad
+Memo is still in active development and we welcome feedback from the OCaml community on how to make it better.
+While the current implementation is tied to Dune's `Fiber`, the core functionality can be made available as a functor over an arbitrary concurrency monad, making it useable with `Async` and `Lwt`.

 ## Acknowledgements

 We thank Rudi Horn, Rudi Grinberg, Emilio Jesús Gallego Arias, and other Dune developers for their contributions to Memo and Dune.
-We are also grateful to Armaël Guéneau for helping us with the incremental cycle detection library that we use in Memo.
+We are also grateful to Armaël Guéneau for helping us with the incremental cycle detection library [3].

 # References